chaintool-py/chaind-eth/README.md

 ## setting up the database backend

-Currently there is no more practical way of setting up the database backend :/
+Currently there is no more practical way of setting up the database backend than to pull the repository and run a database migration script :/

 ```
 git clone https://gitlab.com/chaintool/chaind